INTEL CORPORATION (NASDAQ: INTC) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Intel Corporation

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Intel Corporation (“Intel” or the “Company”) (NASDAQ: INTC) between January 25, 2024 and April 25, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Intel securities, and/or would like to discuss your legal rights and options please visit Intel Corporation Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Intel securities, and/or would like to discuss your legal rights and options please visit Intel Corporation Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the Complaint, Defendants failed to disclose to investors that: (1) the growth of Intel Foundry Services (“IFS”) was not indicative of revenue growth reportable under the Internal Foundry (“Foundry”) segment; (2) the Foundry experienced significant operating losses in 2023; (3) the Foundry experienced a decline in product profit driven by lower internal revenue; and (4) as a result the Foundry model would not be a strong tailwind to the Company’s IFS strategy.